-Many MBA applicants feel that they are purchasing a brand, but the educational experience itself is crucial to your future, and no one will affect your education more than your professors.
+Many MBA applicants feel that they are purchasing a brand when they select a business school, but the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
 Each Wednesday, we profile a standout professor as identified by students.
-Today, we profile Vijay Govindarajan from the Tuck School of Business at Dartmouth.
+Today, we profile Vijay Govindarajan from the Tuck School of Business at Dartmouth College.

 Vijay Govindarajan (“Implementing Strategy: Management Control Systems,” “Managing Corporate Entrepreneurship,” and “Global Strategy and Implementation”), affectionately known by students as simply “VG,” has been cited by Bloomberg Businessweek, Forbes, and The London Times as a top-ten strategy professor.
 His research focus includes global strategy, strategic innovation, strategy execution, and strategic controls.
 VG has been a consultant to several well-known companies, including Walmart, FedEx, and Microsoft, and in 2008, he served as chief innovation consultant to General Electric.
 In addition to his residency at Tuck, VG was named a Marvin Bower Faculty Fellow at Harvard Business School in 2015 for a two-year period.
 He was also the 2015 recipient of the Association of Management Consulting Firms Award of Excellence.

 One alumnus told mbaMission, “VG’s class is great, and the cases have been interesting.
 Most of the cases are about manufacturing companies; however, they are not boring at all.
 He’s a great speaker and great lecturer.”